-To meet growing demand from students and researchers, this book is based on the course at University College London, first taught by Roy Bhaskar, the founder of critical realism.
+To meet growing demand from students and researchers, this book is based on the course at UCL, first taught by Roy Bhaskar, the founder of critical realism.

-"No doubt, students, researchers and others interested in critical realism and health will certainly find the insightful interesting discussion of this difficult yet important topic very useful."
-Ebenezer Durojaye, University of the Western Cape, South Africa
+"No doubt, students, researchers and others interested in critical realism and health will find the insightful discussion of this difficult, yet important, topic very useful."
+Ebenezer Durojaye, University of the Western Cape

 "This is such an exciting offering for those, like me, who find critical realism intuitively and practically appealing, but also partly opaque and difficult.
 I look forward to using this book in my research and with my students."
-Tom Shakespeare, London School of Hygiene and Tropical Medicine, UK
+Tom Shakespeare, London School of Hygiene and Tropical Medicine

-Priscilla Alderson is Professor Emerita of Childhood Studies in the Social Research Institute, University College London.
+Priscilla Alderson is Professor Emerita of Childhood Studies in the Social Research Institute, UCL.